-They chose the European Hamster in Alsace21 March 2018
+They chose the European Hamster in Alsace21 mars 2018

 Dimitri Halter and Louis Paris, two Electrical Engineering students in their 5th year at INSA (French National Institute of Applied Sciences) in Strasbourg, chose the European Hamster in Alsace for their student research project in electronics.
 On Tuesday 16 January 2018, they presented the final result of their project, which was to design a receiving system suitable for the transmitters used by the ONCFS (French National Hunting and Wildlife Agency) to tag and monitor the hamsters.